 - Plastic see-through dividers – The options are really endless.
-And because the tray is pretty ubiquitous, if it breaks your dividers will fit the new one!
-You would need to seal or paint if using water.
+Because the tray is pretty ubiquitous, if it breaks your dividers will fit the new one!

 I Would love to see any pictures of how you have extended use of your tuff tray.